jerryhgladinet/newdocs/admin/new_admin/settings.rst

 CentreStack can send email notifications to administrators and users about system events.
 You can
 configure:

-* **Daily summary** – receive a daily email summarizing file changes, audit traces and guest user counts【479631871900732†screenshot】.
+* **Daily summary** – receive a daily email summarizing file changes, audit traces and guest user counts.
-* **Quota warnings** – notify tenant administrators when storage usage approaches a specified threshold【479631871900732†screenshot】.
+* **Quota warnings** – notify tenant administrators when storage usage approaches a specified threshold.
-* **Sync task failures** – alert administrators when scheduled sync tasks fail【479631871900732†screenshot】.
+* **Sync task failures** – alert administrators when scheduled sync tasks fail.
-* **Share notifications** – notify administrators when a member shares a folder or sends a public link【479631871900732†screenshot】.
+* **Share notifications** – notify administrators when a member shares a folder or sends a public link.
-* **Account lockouts** – email an administrator when a user account is locked due to failed logins【479631871900732†screenshot】.
+* **Account lockouts** – email an administrator when a user account is locked due to failed logins.
-* **Hide desktop notifications** – suppress file change notifications on Windows and Mac clients【479631871900732†screenshot】.
+* **Hide desktop notifications** – suppress file change notifications on Windows and Mac clients.
-* **Additional recipients** – specify additional email addresses to receive copies of notifications【479631871900732†screenshot】.
+* **Additional recipients** – specify additional email addresses to receive copies of notifications.

 Email Service
 -------------